bashleigh/GPIO/README.md

 - `gpio:get sensor` => print the sensor reading
 - `gpio:list` => list all connections
 - `gpio:function redled increment 1023 1000` => call the increment function with the options (options needs implementing)
+- `gpio:listen sensor --onChange` => prints the state of the sensor (onChange option to only print if value has changed else consistently print incoming value)

 ## Available default modes